 While many oversized watches of this kind look stupid with their disproportionate dials and too long hour and minute hands, this one actually looks great.
-Yes, the big date indicator at 12 o’clock could look too close to the visual center of the watch, but this design problem is elegantly diminished with Edox logo put right above it.
+Yes, the big date indicator at 12 o’clock could look too close to the visual center, but this design problem is elegantly diminished with the Edox logo put right above it.

-The unidirectional rotating bezel, too, could have looked too thick, but it is visually divided by an outer part with something that could be used like a dive timer, and an inner bezel flange with a standard tachymeter scale on it.
+The unidirectional rotating bezel, too, could have looked too thick, but it is visually divided by an outer part with something that could be used as a dive timer and an inner bezel flange with a standard tachymeter scale on it.

 Surprisingly, the watch doesn’t look terribly massive in real life.
 Even on these promo photos, you can see that it would fit nicely even a guy of normal proportions.

 To my taste, the only drawback of this watch is the movement that powers it.
 Although the ETA 2892-A2 in its, um, pure form is known for its reliability and ease of maintenance, it is not that stellar in this regard when equipped with a third-party add-on module.
-Not only the chance of a sudden failure increases when you make a mechanism more complex, it also gets a lot more difficult (thus expensive) to service if anything goes wrong.
+Not only the chance of a sudden failure increases when you make a mechanism more complex, but it also gets a lot more difficult (thus expensive) to service if anything goes wrong.

-The watch will probably be quite pricey, too.
-If you plan to order this beauty, be prepared to shell around €5000 for this thing.
+The watch will probably be pricey, too.
+If you plan to order this beauty, be prepared to shell around €5000 for this thing*.